vrabbi/tkgm-customizations/tkg-customizations/custom-ytt-overlays/multi-md/README.md

 ## Pre Reqs
 1. You must add the cluster plane "multimd" as per this repos instructions in the cluster-plan folder
-2. you must add the variable for multi MD support from the custom_variables.yaml file into your config_default.yaml file as per the instructions for that file in this repo

 ## Installation
-1. Copy the vsphere-overlay.yaml file from this folder to the following path ~/.tanzu/tkg/providers/infrastructure-vsphere/ytt/vsphere-overlay.yaml
+1. Copy the vsphere-overlay.yaml and vsphere-overlay-default-values.yaml files from this folder to the following path ~/.tanzu/tkg/providers/infrastructure-vsphere/ytt/

 ## Important node on usage
 Variables that are customizable per MD currently are: